We aim to accelerate inclusive and resilient economic growth in East Africa by demonstrating how key sectors can be transformed.

 Since 2007 we have gradually evolved to fill this role, focusing on both funding and implementing ambitious programmes in East Africa.

 We work in sectors with the potential for competitiveness and where growth could benefit large numbers of people.
 We help public and private stakeholders to tackle immediate constraints to growth as well as long-term structural challenges.

 We support stakeholders to develop a vision for the sector by combining international learning and benchmarking with high quality analysis of local, regional and global markets and trends.
 We pilot new ways of working via partnerships with the private sector that look to test and prove inclusive business models that can be scaled and replicated.

 We also seek to facilitate effective policy-making and public-private dialogue.
 Crucially we look to build public institutional capacity to regulate and govern markets effectively while creating the right environment for dynamic private sector innovation.

 Ultimately we aim to help build competitive, inclusive and resilient sectors.
 Resilient sectors have the institutions, incentives and capabilities in place to dynamically adapt to new challenges and opportunities and ensure continued, long-term growth.

-We have also set-up and continue to support a number of independent institutions dedicated to sector development.
+Beyond our programmes, we have built and continue to support a number of independent East African institutions to undertake sector transformation work and influence the broader debate on economic growth in the region.
 These are governed, managed and staffed by local people.

 VIDEO - GATSBY'S APPROACH TO SECTOR DEVELOPMENT